 Gorgeous children's books about the forest life and woodland animals!

 You don't need a large area at all -- even a small wooded area will do -- in order to experience a whole new world hidden among the trees.
+And this FREE printable Forest Scavenger Hunt will add some extra fun!

 I especially love to introduce kids to the forest in the Fall because of the changing leaf colors and frequent animal activity as many get ready for hibernation or winter survival.
 So grab a few of these beautiful books & let's go for a walk in the woods!